Payop/payop-api-doc/0.Integration/s2s.md

 > 🧾 **Please Note:**
 > * This endpoint requires authentication.
 Pass your JWT token in the `Authorization` header.
 > * You can find your Project ID in the merchant admin panel under **Projects → Projects List → Details**.
-> * When calling this endpoint, the `formType` field may appear empty at the group level (e.g. for method 381).
-This is expected — the system uses the specific payment method within the group, which has `formType = cards` set internally.
-S2S tokenization works correctly without any additional configuration on your side.

 ![Key Parameters](https://img.shields.io/badge/key_parameters-lightgray?style=for-the-badge)